Case652/Obsidian-Odyssey/README.md

 # Phase 4 Full-Stack Application Project Template

-## Learning Goals

-- Discuss the basic directory structure of a full-stack Flask/React application.
-- Carry out the first steps in creating your Phase 4 project.

----

 ## Introduction

 Fork and clone this lesson for a template for your full-stack application.
 Take